pstpicz/trigsums/README.md

 This repo contains software for computing trigonometric sums using the Goertzel and Reinsch algorithms.

-Paper "Parallel Vectorized Algorithms for Computing Trigonometric Sums Using AVX-512 Extensions" has been submitted to ICCS 2024 https://www.iccs-meeting.org/iccs2024/
+Paper "Parallel Vectorized Algorithms for Computing Trigonometric Sums Using AVX-512 Extensions" has been accepted to ICCS 2024 https://www.iccs-meeting.org/iccs2024/ and published in LNCS DOI: 10.1007/978-3-031-63778-0_12

 ### Requirements ###